GoogleCloudPlatform/marketing-analytics-jumpstart/infrastructure/terraform/README.md

 - **Interest based Audience Segmentation**: Minimum 30 days and maximum 1 year.
 Minimum of 1000 unique user events per day.
 Note that you don't need more than 1M training examples for the model to perform well, make sure your training table doesn't contain more training examples than you need by applying exclusion clauses (i.e. WHERE, LIMIT clauses).
 - **Purchase Propensity**: Minimum 90 days and maximum 2 years.
 Minimum of 1000 unique user events per day, of which a minimum of 1 target event per week.
 Note that you don't need more than 1M training examples for the model to perform well, make sure your training table doesn't contain more training examples than you need by applying exclusion clauses (i.e. WHERE, LIMIT clauses).
 - **Customer Lifetime Value**: Minimum 180 days and maximum 5 years.
 Minimum of 1000 unique user events per day, of which a minimum of 1 event per week that increases the lifetime value for an user.
 Note that you don't need more than 1M training examples for the model to perform well, make sure your training table doesn't contain more training examples than you need by applying exclusion clauses (i.e. WHERE, LIMIT clauses).
+- **Churn Propensity**: Minimum 90 days and maximum 2 years.
+Minimum of 1000 unique user events per day, of which a minimum of 1 target event per week.
+Note that you don't need more than 1M training examples for the model to perform well, make sure your training table doesn't contain more training examples than you need by applying exclusion clauses (i.e. WHERE, LIMIT clauses).

 Finally, the data must be processed by the Marketing Data Store, features must be prepared using the Feature Engineering procedure and the training and inference pipeline must be triggered.
 For that, open your `config.yaml.tftpl` configuration file and check the `{pipeline-name}.execution.schedule` block to modify the scheduled time for each pipeline you gonna need to orchestrate that enables your use case.
 Here is a list of pipelines you need for every use case.